What happens when you watch a scary movie?

 After the initial shock of the scare has sunk into our brains, our higher thinking processes then kick in.
 Our complex, amazing brains integrate both the sensation of being scared, the sensations of what we are hearing and seeing, as well as the meaning of the events on the screen.
 Our brains respond to the tension in these movies, the unreality of them, as well as the relevance of the fears.

 There are a number of theories about this.
 Some think that scary movies access a deeper part of our collective consciousness as humans.
-It draws us closer when we have a shared experience of being afraid of the dark, or ghouls, or axe murderers.
+It draws us closer when we have a shared experience of being afraid of the dark, or of ghouls, or of axe murderers.
 At one time, we thought that being scared could decrease anger or aggression, although more recent work hasn’t supported this concept.

 That recent work suggests there are different experiences people have while watching horror movies.
 Some people enjoy the gore, some people like being startled and some people love the sheer escapism it offers.
 Scary movies may serve a different purpose for each person.